jordan-public/dual-rollup-zk-opt/README.md

 >Example (fictitious):
 >
-> Alice proved that $P \neq NP$, by constructing using a diagonalization method a problem counter-example $E$, solvable in NP-time which does not belong to the set P of problems solvable in P-time (Don't get excited, this is a fictitious example).
+> Alice proved that $P \neq NP$, by constructing using a diagonalization method a problem counter-example $E$, solvable in NP-time which does not belong to the set P of problems solvable in P-time (don't get excited, this is a fictitious example).
 She constructs a  pure zero-knowledge proof
 >
 > $p = P_{P \neq NP}(\emptyset, \{E\})$
 >